Yashwant-Rajesh/Dual-Clock-Asynchronous-FIFO/README.md

 A parameterized dual-clock asynchronous FIFO in Verilog, using Gray-coded pointers and double-flop synchronizers for safe clock-domain crossing between an independent write clock and read clock.

+This project was built after studying how dual-clock async FIFOs work, referencing [this writeup](https://www.verilogpro.com/asynchronous-fifo-design/).

 ## Parameters

 | Parameter | Value | Meaning |